Kidsit Founder, Editor, Illustrator, and father of three beautiful kids in Sydney, Australia.

 If you have a phone interview with the candidates, you should ask your finalists to schedule a time that's convenient for them to meet in person.
 If you haven't had a phone interview, it's still usually most convenient to call and arrange a meeting rather than try to do it over email.

-If you're meeting your babysitter at a coffee shop or other public place, you can bring your kids along.
+If you're meeting your babysitter at a coffee shop or other public place, you can bring your children along.
 But then you'll need to find a time that works for them as well.
-Often it's easier to meet your babysitter one-on-one without having to keep track of your kids as well.
+Often it's easier to meet your babysitter one-on-one without having to keep track of your children as well.

 Limit your interviews per day.
 You'll probably only want to interview 2 or 3 candidates per day.
 That way you'll have enough energy to give everyone equal attention, and you're less likely to get them confused.
 Plus as a parent, you're probably too busy to devote more than a couple hours in one day to interviewing anyway.